shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "She might as well have, with her terrible performance.
 It's not that hard to run with a drum."

 "She has a condition!
 Have you forgotten about her scar?"
-Mudrich parted Ersie's stomache fur to reveal a long, thick scar that stretched diagonally from her breast to her belly button.
+Mudrich parted Ersie's stomach fur to reveal a long, thick scar that stretched diagonally from her breast to her belly button.

 "No, she's right, Mudrich.
 I should try to keep up better."
 Ersie batted her hands away and brushed her own belly with her hands.